dapphub/colony-review/REVIEW.md

 ### Major Issues

-We found no major issues with the contract.
+We found no major issues in the reviewed files.

 ### Action Items